 The performance of the contract may be associated with the processing of personal data by

 the contractor, who would alone define the nature of such data and how such processing would be carried out.
 In such cases, the contractor shall act as an independent data controller and must alone comply with all applicable data protection obligations, including regional and local laws.
 The data protection principles such as lawfulness, purpose limitation, storage limitation, transparency, integrity and confidentiality, and accountability, as well as the numerous rights of the data subject must be paid due attention.
-The General Data Protection Regulation’s (GDPR’s data transfer rules must be considered whenever personal data leaves the EU for a third country.
+The General Data Protection Regulation’s (GDPR’s) data transfer rules must be considered whenever personal data leaves the EU for a third country.
 The GIZ is not in any way responsible for such processing and, apart from non-personal data (company data or statistics), the GIZ does not expect to receive any personal data from the contractor.

 Concept